jaylittle/pi-top-control/README.md

+# Warning: Unmaintained Code Ahead

+As I no longer have a pi-top to work with, I am no longer maintaining this code base.
+If you'd like to see it changed and updated in some significant way, you'll need to fork the repo and continuing working off your own instance of it.

 # Pi-Top Control
 Are you interested in running a non-Raspbian based distribution on your pi-top device?
 If so, then this is the repository for you.
 After running into various difficulties when it came to making the existing